Diagonally dominant matrix: Applications and properties

 However, the real parts of its eigenvalues remain non-negative by Gershgorin's circle theorem.

 Similarly, a Hermitian strictly diagonally dominant matrix with real positive diagonal entries is positive definite.

 No (partial) pivoting is necessary for a strictly column diagonally dominant matrix when performing Gaussian elimination (LU factorization).

 The Jacobi and Gauss–Seidel methods for solving a linear system converge if the matrix is strictly (or irreducibly) diagonally dominant.

 Many matrices that arise in finite element methods are diagonally dominant.

-A slight variation on the idea of diagonal dominance is used to prove that the pairing on diagrams without loops in the Temperley–Lieb algebra is nondegenerate.
+A slight variation on the idea of diagonal dominance is used to prove that the pairing on diagrams without loops in the Temperley–Lieb algebra is non-degenerate.
 For a matrix with polynomial entries, one sensible definition of diagonal dominance is if the highest power of $q$ appearing in each row appears only on the diagonal.
 (The evaluations of such a matrix at large values of $q$ are diagonally dominant in the above sense.)